 Are you interested in a career in economic policy that contributes to Central Asia's growth and development?
 Do you aspire to be a socially impactful entrepreneur?
 Are you interested in the analytical tools that firms use to make business decisions?
 Do you want to help find solutions to global economic challenges, such as poverty, rising inequality, and environmental degradation?
 If so, UCA's Economics programme is for you.

-UCA aims to train economists who are strategic thinkers and can serve as effective policy makers in trade and foreign direct investment and practical analysts who can apply the tools of economics to understand the complexities of Central Asian and global economies.
+UCA aims to train economists who are strategic thinkers and can serve as effective researchers, policy makers, entrepreneurs and practical analysts who can apply the tools of economics to understand the complexities of Central Asian and global economies.
 There is a wide range of future career options in many sectors.
 Economists work for governments and in the business sector, as well as a variety of non-government and international organisations.

 The curriculum is designed in collaboration with the National Research University's Higher School of Economics in Moscow and the Stockholm School of Economics in Riga, Latvia.

 You will have access to the University's Institute of Public Policy and Administration, which fosters rigorous inquiry into public policy related to socio-economic development in Central Asia and has strong partnerships with government ministries across the region.
 UCA Economics Programme is practice-based, enabling you to study and experience the inextricable link between entrepreneurship and economic development through internships and other opportunities.

 - Introduction to Econometrics

 - Environmental and Natural Resource Economics